uiua-lang/uiua/site/text/data_defs.md

 Person {"Alice" "Bob" "Carol"} [21 54 49]
 ```

-We can use the idiom `/⍚⊂≡` to properly initializes lists of default fields as well as repeat items.
+We can use the idiom `/⍚⊂≡` to properly initialize lists of default fields as well as repeat items.

 ```uiua
 ~Person {Name Age Score ← 0}